Gulbadin Naib: International career

-In July 2012, Naib was selected as part of Afghanistan's squad for their tour of Ireland as part of their Intercontinental Cup commitments.
+In 2012, Naib was a member of Afghanistan's squad for their tour of Ireland as part of their Intercontinental Cup commitments.
 He played in both of the team's World Cricket League Championship ODIs against Ireland.
 Although the first match was abandoned due to rain, in the second match he claimed his maiden ODI wicket when he dismissed Niall O'Brien, and scored 19 runs from 23 balls before being dismissed by George Dockrell, Ireland winning the match by 59 runs.
 He also made his first-class debut during the tour in the Intercontinental Cup fixture, which saw Naib dismissed for 13 runs in his only innings of the match by Alex Cusack, while in Ireland's first-innings he took the wicket of Andrew Balbirnie to finish with figures of one for 33 from six overs.
 In August 2012, Naib featured in Afghanistan's second ODI against a full-member when they played Australia at Sharjah.
 In Australia's first-innings of 272/8, he bowled two overs which conceded 18 runs, and during the innings he ran out David Hussey.
 In Afghanistan's chase, he scored a quickfire 22 from 17 balls, which included three sixes, before he was dismissed by James Pattinson, Australia winning by 66 runs.
 During the match, Naib was named in Afghanistan's squad for the World Twenty20 in Sri Lanka in September 2012.
 He scored 44 against England, and was the only Afghan batsman to pass double figures as the English won by 119 runs.

 In April 2019, he was named as the captain of Afghanistan's squad for the 2019 Cricket World Cup.
 In May, just ahead of the World Cup, in the second ODI against Ireland, Naib took six wickets for 43 runs.
 It was his first five-wicket haul and the third-best figures by a bowler for Afghanistan in ODIs.
 On 24 June 2019, in the match against Bangladesh, Naib played in his 100th international match for Afghanistan.
 In the same match, he also scored his 1,000th run in ODI cricket.

 In September 2021, he was named in Afghanistan's squad for the 2021 ICC Men's T20 World Cup.

+In May 2024, he was named in Afghanistan’s squad for the 2024 ICC Men's T20 World Cup tournament.
+During Super 8 match against Australia during the 2024 ICC Men's T20 World Cup, Naib came in as eighth bowling option for Afghanistan and registered his career best bowling performance by picking 4 wickets conceding only 20 runs in his four over spell to propel Afghanistan to secure a historic win over the Australian side in international cricket.
+He also went onto become the first bowler in either Men's T20 World Cup or Men's ODI World Cup history to take four wickets in a World Cup innings after coming in as the 8th bowling option.